hundredrabbits/thebook/north_pacific_logbook.md

 Calm, calm, calm.
 Flat calm.
 Silvery, ripple-less seas.
 We drifted last night until 0400 this morning, then turned on the iron wind to charge the batteries and to give ourselves a false sense of progress.
 Our dolphin family came to say hello today, we saw their outlines perfectly in calm waters.
 We felt guilty to be motoring with them around, I imagine the sound must be deafening underwater.
 Devine charged the Nikon yesterday and was able to take footage of our sea family.

 As we drifted in quiet waters this morning, I saw a strange creature pulsing in the water, it looked like a creature that had been turned inside out, translucent and pinkish.
 It had multiple bulbous protrusions.
 The ocean feels alien with such things living in it.
-We dubbed these strange-lings *mimoids*, like the manifestations in Solaris.
+We dubbed these strange-lings *mimoids*, like the manifestations in *Solaris*.

 Devine went up the mast to the first spreader to fix a light that had broken off, it was hanging by its wires.
 Devine feared that one day it would fall and smack us in the head.
 He secured it with tape, a good temporary fix.
 He was happy to come back down, even after only being up there for 5 minutes, as the bosun's chair was giving him a hell of a wedgie.
 "Ahh!
 My balls!"
 Dev whined as I helped him down.